Octavius Hadfield

-Octavius Hadfield (6 October 1814 – 11 December 1904) was Archdeacon of Kapiti, Bishop of Wellington from 1870 to 1893 and Primate of New Zealand from 1890 to 1893.
-He was a member of the Church Missionary Society (CMS) for thirty years.
+Octavius Hadfield (6 October 1814 – 11 December 1904) was an English Anglican bishop.
+He was the Archdeacon of Kapiti, the Bishop of Wellington from 1870 to 1893, and the Primate of New Zealand from 1890 to 1893.
+He was a member of the Church Missionary Society in New Zealand for thirty years.
 He was recognised as an authority on Māori customs and language.
-His views on Māori rights, expressed in several books strongly criticised the actions of the New Zealand Government.
-Hadfield married Catherine (Kate) Williams (24 February 1831 – 8 January 1902) a daughter of the Rev. Henry Williams and Marianne Williams, on 19 May 1852.
+His views on Māori rights, expressed in several books, strongly criticised the actions of the New Zealand Government.

-Background
+Early life

-He was born into an affluent family but often had very poor health and nearly died on several occasions.
+Hadfield was born on 6 October 1814 in Bondchurch, Isle of Wight, England.
+His family was affluent, but he often had very poor health and nearly died on several occasions.
 He received an excellent university education but did not finish his degree due to ill health.
+As a member of a wealthy family, he was able to tour through Europe.

+Career

-As a member of a wealthy family he was able to tour though Europe.
-Normally, lack of a degree would have prevented him being ordained but he was able to secure a position in New Zealand.
+Normally, lack of a degree would have prevented him from being ordained, but he became an Anglican minister and was able to secure a position in New Zealand.

 Church Missionary Society

-Hadfield joined the CMS in October 1837.
-He was admitted to deacon's orders in September 1838 in Sydney by William Broughton, bishop of Australia.

-He was very friendly with Samuel Marsden but did not share his views on high church Anglicanism.
+Hadfield joined the Church Missionary Society in New Zealand (CMS) in October 1837.
+He was admitted to deacon's orders in September 1838 in Sydney by William Broughton, the Bishop of Australia.
+Hadfield was very friendly with Samuel Marsden but did not share his views on high church Anglicanism.
 The CMS missionaries held the low church beliefs that were common among the 19th century Evangelical members of the Anglican Church.

-In December 1838, Hadfield arrived in the Bay of Islands, in M.S.
+In December 1838, Hadfield arrived in the Bay of Islands, New Zealand in M.S.
 Pelorus, travelling with Bishop Broughton, who was making a pastoral visit to the native church established by the CMS among the Māori.
-On 6 January 1839 he became the first priest to be ordained in New Zealand.
+On 6 January 1839, Hadfield became the first priest to be ordained in New Zealand.
 Hadfield was stationed at Paihia in the Bay of Islands.

-Following a request by Tāmihana Te Rauparaha and Mātene Te Whiwhi for a missionary in their area, Hadfield travelled with Henry Williams to establish an CMS mission on the Kāpiti Coast in November 1839.
-Riwai Te Ahu, who later became an Anglican minister, was baptised by Hadfield at the Waikanae Mission in 1840.
-Pineaha Te Mahauariki, who also became an Anglican minister, was baptised by Hadfield in 1842.
-In December 1843 Bishop Selwyn, the first Anglican Bishop of New Zealand, attended Ōtaki to confirm a young chief and 142 of his followers.
+Following a request by Tāmihana Te Rauparaha and Mātene Te Whiwhi for a missionary in their area, Hadfield travelled with Henry Williams to establish a CMS mission on the Kāpiti Coast in the lower North Island of New Zealand in November 1839.
+In 1840, Hadfield baptised Riwai Te Ahu, who later became an Anglican minister, at the Waikanae Mission.
+He baptised Pineaha Te Mahauariki, who also became an Anglican minister, in 1842.

-Bishop Selwyn appointed him rural dean of the Western District of Wellington and Taranaki in 1844 and as archdeacon of Kapiti in March 1849.
+In December 1843, Bishop Selwyn, the first Anglican Bishop of New Zealand, visited Ōtaki, New Zealand, to confirm a young chief and 142 of his followers.
+Selwyn appointed Hadfield the rural dean of the Western District of Wellington and Taranaki in 1844, and as archdeacon of Kapiti in March 1849.